 My mother made these treats flavored with cinnamon and anise for neighbors, teachers and anyone who stopped by.
-Make sure the honey doesn’t boil longer than a minute or it could burn.—Sarah Knoblock, Hyde Park, IN
+Make sure the honey doesn’t boil longer than a minute or it could burn.—Sarah Knoblock, Hyde Park, Indiana

 Featured In: 32 Fabulous Easter Desserts